 Individual Election in the Old Testament

 As you can see, God chose a number of people in the Old Testament.
-Abraham, Moses, Aaron, Saul, David, and Solomon are all chosen to perform some specific task or function.
+Abraham, Moses, Aaron, Saul, David, and Solomon were all chosen to perform some specific task or function.
 And you can find many others that God chose for specific tasks in the life of Israel, even if the word bāhar is not associated with them.

-There are indeed some exceptions to this.
 Not all of the chosen ones were a part of Israel.
 According to Romans 9:17, the Pharaoh of the Exodus was chosen to demonstrate God’s power.
 And in Isaiah 44:28; 45:1, 13, Cyrus was identified as God’s chosen instrument for restoring Israel back to their land.
 But even in these cases, God was choosing people for a task, not for a relationship.

 Corporate Election in the Old Testament

 I find two groups in the Old Testament that are chosen.
 One of these is the Levites.
 They were chosen out of Israel to serve at the tabernacle/temple, assisting the priests in their duties.
 But, even though this is a group selection, it is really very similar to the individual election mentioned above.
 They are chosen, but not to be in a relationship with God; they already were in a relationship with him.
 Instead, they are chosen for a task.

 It is with Israel that we see something different in God’s choosing.
 While he does indeed have something for them to do, his choosing seems to be primarily relational.
 In Deuteronomy 7:6, God said to Israel: “The Lord your God has chosen you out of all the peoples on the face of the earth to be his people, his treasured possession.”
 They were chosen to be God’s treasured possession, a people belonging to God.